redstrate/redstrate.com/content/blog/deepvulkan2/index.md

 ## Example 1

-Now let's dig into a real-world examples of how to use all of the methods above to our advantage to solve tough graphics issues.
+Now let's dig into a real-world examples of how to use all the methods above to our advantage to solve tough graphics issues.
 For this first example, lets begin with the most common issue - nothing is displaying on the screen!
 If you can, run the example code and work through it yourself.
 If you're new to this, I recommend attempting to find solution first before spoiling yourself.